 - You might need a few days to get used to the shoe

 The Weweya Barefoot Shoe is a stylish shoe at a quite cheaper price range that offers you good stability for any type of kettlebell exercise.

-Unlike many other shoes, it comes with a zero drops design that ensures you can maintain the natural movement of the foot while performing kettlebell weight training.
+Unlike many other shoes, it comes with a zero-drop design that ensures you can maintain the natural movement of the foot while performing kettlebell weight training.

-In addition to that, the wide toe box will aid you fully to complete your kettlebell training.
+In addition to that, the wide-toe box will aid you fully in completing your kettlebell training.
 You will be able to do proper kettlebell clean and snatch as you will get a lot of support from the toe section.

 Plus, the breathability of the shoe will keep your feet cool during a workout.
 The Weweya Barefoot runs true to size and fits nicely with your foot.
 Unlike many shoes, the fitting of the shoe is comfortable and snug.